 Why: It's easy to scan the chat in our channel for items that would be of interest to your audience and copy-and-paste relevant suggested tweets.
 And the biggest thing - you'll be part of a larger supportive community!

 Time commitment: 10 minutes every week.

-Ongoing benefit: Once you have mastered the weekly scan and disseminating of suggested tweets, you can also use the digest to 'boost the signal' on your own news.
-The digest accepts submissions for news items and tweets to share with others!
+Ongoing benefit: Once you have mastered the weekly scan and disseminating of suggested tweets, you can also use the channel to 'boost the signal' on your own news or ask questions.

 2. Use a social media posting scheduler